 For us, it’s certainly a progression, and usually started around age 10 or so (since it’s a progression, you’re not leaving them ALONE — especially for extended periods — til’ they’re closer to 11).

-The child starts to have some time (with you at home) where they are in charge.
-I encourage them to have activities planned, to see if this is something they could handle without you there.
+It’s a good idea that the child starts to have some short periods of time (with you at home) where they are in charge.
+I encourage them to have activities planned, to see if this is something they could handle without adult supervision.
 This is a great way to prepare them (and you) if you’re unsure about their abilities.

 You run to a neighbor’s (or even shut your door and fold laundry, or read a book) and let the older child “be in charge”.
 Of course, this will increase from 5 minutes to longer visits to the mailbox or even just a walk around the block.
 You’re just testing the waters here.
 Making sure everyone is comfortable with the situation.

-Then, you take the big step of running to the grocery store with that child in charge.
+Then, you take the big step of running to the grocery store with that child in charge of other children.

 Thank goodness for the age of cell phones where you can check in and they can call you if there is an issue!